olcortesb/is-agentcore-the-new-lambda/README.md

 The fourth test passed!
 I can store structured data in DynamoDB from AgentCore! ✅

-The invoke agentcore and response:
+The invoke AgentCore and response:

 ![alt text](images/image-4.png)